 Create a study schedule.

 If you think about all of the work you have to do over the next couple of weeks, it can be easy to want to dry up and shrivel away.
 But don’t do that!
 Instead, create a schedule that enables you to focus on one thing at a time.
-Wow what a concept.
-Aren’t you glad we’re here to offer such novel ideas?
+Using a calendar or planner, block off times for studying each day and stick to your program.

 Find a study buddy.

-Locking yourself away in your apartment for two weeks is enough to make anyone crazy.
-Don’t be crazy, you have plenty of time in your life to let that happen to you naturally (brains are really scary.)
-Instead of signing up for solitary confinement, plan to meet a friend somewhere cliche’ like a coffee shop or the library for a big study session.
+Locking yourself away in your apartment, dorm room or childhood bedroom for two weeks is enough to make anyone crazy.
+Don’t be crazy, you have plenty of time in your life to let that happen to you naturally.
+Terrifying.
+Instead of signing up for solitary confinement, plan to meet a friend somewhere cliche’ and socially distant at the same time, like outside a coffee shop, the library or on a zoom call for a virtual study session.
 Just make sure the friend who you choose to meet is someone who’s actually focused and won’t be a big distraction.

 No, pulling an all-nighter to study for a big exam won’t help you – science says so.
 Most experts agree that staying up all night to cram for a test can do you more harm than good.
 So, while you probably don’t have the luxury of sleeping until noon, it’s important you get your eight hours if you want to maximize your brainpower.